syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/virtual-scroll.md

 ### Solution 2: Using RowHeight property

 You can reduce the [row height](https://ej2.syncfusion.com/aspnetcore/documentation/grid/row/row-height) using the [RowHeight](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_RowHeight) property of the Grid.
-It will reduce overall height to accomodate more rows.
-But this approach optimizes the limitation, but if height limit reached after reducing row height also, you have to opt previous solution or use paging.
+It will reduce the overall height to accommodate more rows.
+But this approach optimizes the limitation, but if the height limit is reached after reducing row height also, you have to opt for the previous solution or use paging.

 When rowHeight property is set as "36px" to the grid, you can view nearly 0.6 million records as shown in the below image.